Melvin-Abraham/Google-Assistant-Unofficial-Desktop-Client/.github/CONTRIBUTING.md

 If you find a bug, you can contribute by submitting an issue [here](https://github.com/Melvin-Abraham/Google-Assistant-Unofficial-Desktop-Client/issues/new?assignees=&labels=Type%3A+Bug&template=bug-report.md&title=%F0%9F%90%9B+BUG%3A+)

+**Note:** Before creating a bug report issue, check if someone else has already submitted the particular issue [here](https://github.com/Melvin-Abraham/Google-Assistant-Unofficial-Desktop-Client/issues).
+If you do find one, give it a thumbs up to let us know the serverity of the bug.
+If you have additional info related to the bug, you may comment within the same issue.

-## 💡 Had a Great Idea?
+## 💡 Have a Great Idea?

-Feel like you know what feature is missing, share your thoughts with us by submitting an issue [here](https://github.com/Melvin-Abraham/Google-Assistant-Unofficial-Desktop-Client/issues/new?assignees=&labels=Type%3A+Feature&template=feature-request.md&title=%F0%9F%92%A1+FEATURE+REQUEST%3A+).
+Have a feature in your mind that is missing?
+Share your thoughts with us by submitting an issue [here](https://github.com/Melvin-Abraham/Google-Assistant-Unofficial-Desktop-Client/issues/new?assignees=&labels=Type%3A+Feature&template=feature-request.md&title=%F0%9F%92%A1+FEATURE+REQUEST%3A+).

+**Note:** Before creating a suggestion issue, check if someone else has already submitted the particular suggestion [here](https://github.com/Melvin-Abraham/Google-Assistant-Unofficial-Desktop-Client/issues).
+If you do find one, give it a thumbs up to let us know the priority of the feature.

 ## 📙 Contribution Guideline